materials-discovery/Tutorials/Qe_Getting_Started/getting_started_qe.md

 In order to follow the tutorials here you should first read the `terminal-tutorial.md` in this repo and get aquatinted with using the terminal and linux shell.

 # Check Quantum Espresso available on Materials discovery
-Type in the command line the following for the plane wave pseudo potential code:
+Type in the command line the following:

 ```shell
 which pw.x